 - Conferences and Workshops: Each year, U.S. DOE hosts SSL workshops around the country that provide attendees with cutting edge information about the technology.
 Separately focused on low-level research and development, manufacturing developments and challenges and market impacts, these workshops offer information suitable for a wide range of audiences.

 - MSSLC: The Municipal Solid-State Street Lighting Consortium is a group dedicated to sharing information among members and the public on integrating SSL into street and area lighting applications.
-Additionally, the group has developed a number of resources, including a model specification for LED roadway lighting.
 Membership is open to municipalities, utilities and other efficiency organizations.

 U.S. Environmental Protection Agency’s (EPA) ENERGY STAR®: The U.S. EPA’s ENERGY STAR® program has developed performance specifications for, and maintains a qualified product list of, light bulbs and light fixtures for residential uses.
 ENERGY STAR® qualification serves as a fundamental requirement of many utility incentive programs across the nation.